How to Start a Spark Cluster on Kestrel

 Compute Node Types

 Spark works best with fast local storage.
 The standard Kestrel nodes do not have any local storage.
 The best candidates are the 256 standard nodes (no GPUs) with 1.92 TB NVMe M.2 drives.
 Please refer to the Kestrel system configuration page for specific hardware information.
-The GPU nodes will work well, but at a greater cost in AUs.
+The GPU nodes will work as well, but at a greater cost in AUs.

 If those nodes are not available, you may be able to complete your queries by using the standard nodes and specifying a path on the Lustre filesystem in the Spark configuration file conf/spark-env.sh.
 Change SPARK_LOCAL_DIRS and SPARK_WORKER_DIR.